-I’ve spent 38 years representing injured victims in my adopted hometown of Columbus, Ohio, and sometimes I stop and think about the past, the present, and the future of my practice.
+I’ve spent more than 40 years representing injured victims in my adopted hometown of Columbus, Ohio, and sometimes I stop and think about the past, the present, and the future of my practice.
 Why do I do what I do?

 I was inspired to become a personal injury lawyer when I was a young boy, around 10 or 11 years old.
 My maternal grandmother, Veronica Vulich, took me to the majestic Tower City Center in downtown Cleveland.
 As we walked into the concourse, she took my hand and pointed up to the multi-storied ceiling, then proudly told me that my grandfather helped build this great building.